 Electives

-Azure Notification Hubs – Notification hubs will be used to alert providers when there is a critical change in the patients they are assigned to such as biometric information that is critical or change in patient status (re-admitted, discharged, died)
+Azure Notification Hubs – Notification hubs will be used to alert the current user of any changes in a patient status (critical stable, or died)

-Azure Websites – Will create a small dashboard service to show usage statistics of the application as well as statistics on the mock Electronic Health Record system.
+Azure Websites – Will create a small dashboard page to show usage statistics of the application as well as statistics on the mock Electronic Health Record system.

 Azure Search – Will utilize this service to allow Hospital administrators to quickly go through patients, check status of patients, check all unassigned patients, check all patients in critical condition.